Case Study

 Regulatory requirements for Australia and the US added complexity around patient data, particularly anything involving email notifications, which shaped what was technically permissible versus what users actually wanted.

 Two of my proposed solutions had to be redesigned due to compliance requirements.
-A bulk ordering feature for sales reps on the dashboard would have saved considerable time but couldn't be placed there due to patient safety regulations.
+A bulk ordering feature for Sales Reps on a redesigned dashboard would have saved considerable time but couldn't be placed there due to patient safety regulations.
 It was moved to the case settings page instead.
+However this project was also ear marked to integrate at a later date.

 Regulatory requirements for Australia and the US added complexity around patient data, particularly anything involving email notifications, which shaped what was technically permissible versus what users actually wanted.

 Two of my proposed solutions had to be redesigned due to compliance requirements.
-A bulk ordering feature for sales reps on the dashboard would have saved considerable time but couldn't be placed there due to patient safety regulations.
+A bulk ordering feature for Sales Reps on a redesigned dashboard would have saved considerable time but couldn't be placed there due to patient safety regulations.
 It was moved to the case settings page instead.
+However this project was also ear marked to integrate at a later date.

 Commercial OutcomeS

-Beyond the numbers, the integration strengthened the commercial relationship between Formus and Ossis.
-The two companies continue to collaborate on refining the workflow, and more automated features are planned.
-A sign that the foundation built through this project has become a platform for ongoing partnership rather than a one-off delivery.
+Beyond the numbers, the integration strengthened the commercial relationship between the two companies.
+Formus and Ossis continue to collaborate on refining the workflow, with more automated features planned, a sign that the foundation built through this project has become a platform for ongoing partnership rather than a one-off delivery.

-Beyond the numbers, the integration strengthened the commercial relationship between Formus and Ossis.
-The two companies continue to collaborate on refining the workflow, and more automated features are planned.
-A sign that the foundation built through this project has become a platform for ongoing partnership rather than a one-off delivery.
+Beyond the numbers, the integration strengthened the commercial relationship between the two companies.
+Formus and Ossis continue to collaborate on refining the workflow, with more automated features planned, a sign that the foundation built through this project has become a platform for ongoing partnership rather than a one-off delivery.

 Key Learnings & Outcomes